johanhaleby/docker-machine-port-forwarder/README.md

 Note that you don't need to specify an environment (`-e`) for this to work.

+### Port Mapping

+You can map the docker port to another port on the host like this:

+	$ pf 8090:8080

+This will map port 8090 on the host to port 8080 running in the container.

 ### Foreground

 You can also start the port forwarding process in the foreground: